Hammer House of Horror: 12) The Two Faces of Evil

 Martin and Janet Lewis, with their son David, are driving on holiday when they give a lift to a mysterious hitchhiker in the rain, his face concealed in a raincoat.
 The hitchhiker grabs Martin's throat and the vehicle topples.
 Janet wakes up in hospital unharmed with her son, and is told that Martin underwent emergency neck surgery and cannot talk for the time being.
-The local policeman questions Janet, who says she can't remember anything after the crash, but that the attacker had long nails in his right hand.
+The local policeman questions Janet, who says she can't remember anything after the crash, but that the attacker had long nails on his right hand.
 She is then told that the attacker was killed in the crash and his right hand is missing, hence the nails can't be seen for identification.

-Still shocked, Janet takes her son and moves to another house, collects all their belongings of the crash from the hospital, and burns it in the backyard.
+Still shocked, Janet takes her son and moves to another house, collects all their belongings in the crash from the hospital, and burns them in the backyard.
 Martin is discharged thereafter and is brought to the new house.
 Janet notes that Martin is acting weirdly, and he has a long nail on his right hand.
 This makes her suspicious about his identity and she goes to see the dead body again in the hospital.
 She notes this time that the dead body is that of Martin, but then is shown that the body has decayed teeth while Martin has good teeth.
 The doctor also tells her about doppelgangers, evil alien beings that take over the entire persona of a human being and become a lookalike but are not the same person; nevertheless, he believes that doppelgangers are only fictional.

 A relieved Janet goes back to the house to Martin, but is shocked to find his teeth decayed, implying that Martin is dead and the attacker was the doppelganger who took over Martin's persona.
 The doppelgänger attacks Janet and David like a zombie.
-They run to the neighbor Mr Upity for help, where Janet hides in the stable from Martin's doppelganger, but then finds David there, who is now having decayed teeth and is a doppelganger of David.
+They run to the neighbour Mr Upity for help, where Janet hides in the stable from Martin's doppelganger, but then finds David there, who is now has decayed teeth and is a doppelganger of David.
 Both doppelgangers attack Janet, when Mr Upity appears on scene and Janet blacks out.

 In the end it is shown that everything has quietened, Janet is being taken away by the hospital nurse in an ambulance as Martin, David and Upity bid her goodbye, and en route, Janet sees that the driver is her own doppelganger.